CMT special focuses on good news work of everyday heroes

 CMT started the show with a simple text introduction: “As social unrest grips the nation, we want to say thank you to those taking action against injustice.
 There are heroes all around us.”

 The special aired in place of their CMT Music Awards, which were postponed to October.
-The special, which appeared to be mostly pre-recorded performances and dedications from artists like Carrie Underwood, Luke Combs and Darius Rucker, focused on good news stories of healthcare workers, educators, first responders and more.
+It appeared to contain pre-recorded performances and dedications from artists like Carrie Underwood, Luke Combs and Darius Rucker and was focused on good news stories of healthcare workers, educators, first responders and more.

+Blake Shelton spoke about the pandemic especially hurting lower income people who are food insecure, including children who rely on school lunches before highlighting the city of Kodiak, Alaska, and its school district for delivering meals to children.

+Underwood, whose sisters are teachers and her mother is a former teacher, noted how educators have come up with creative solutions to keep kids learning even as classes went online.
+“Now more than ever we recognize what an important and difficult job they have,” Underwood said.